 Most vaginal discharge is healthy and normal, but if patient’s notice something outside of what’s typical for them, they may seek answers and treatment from their gynecologist.

 Maintaining your gynecological health is important, and preventative care is crucial for addressing conditions before they occur.
 Our team of doctors offers several modern testing techniques to detect and screen for health concerns to keep you healthy.
 Our preventative care options include:

-Our team will develop a plan for the next steps after finding abnormal cells in the cervix tissue following a pap test.
+Pap smear tests are a vital part of preventative care.
+Our team will develop a plan for next steps in the case of finding abnormal cells in the cervix tissue following a pap test.

-Carnegie Women’s Health offers testing and counseling for a variety of conditions and risk factors, such as HPV, HIV, gestational diabetes, or domestic violence.
+An effective way to keep healthy is to prevent many conditions from developing in the first place.
+Carnegie Women’s Health offers testing and counseling for a variety of conditions and risk factors, including HPV, HIV, gestational diabetes, and domestic violence.